apache/pulsar/faq.md

 To ensure only one producer is connected, you need to use the same "producerName".
 The broker ensures that no two producers with the same name on a given topic are connected at the same time.

 ### Is there any work on a Mesos Framework for Pulsar/Bookkeeper at this point?
 Would this be useful?
-We don’t have anything available for Mesos/DCOS, yet nothing could prevent it.
+We don’t have anything available for Mesos/DCOS, though there is nothing to prevent it.
 Surely, it is useful.

 ### Where can I find information about `receiveAsync` parameters?
 In particular, is there a timeout on `receive`?